xantari/PinCab.Configurator/readme.md

 4. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings from renamed tables, etc that don't match the tablename exactly) for things like Wheels / Backglass / Playfield / Launch Audio / Toppers / etc.
 	a.
 Add function to rename a table, and have it rename all corresponding files (All media, Backglass directB2s file) so that when you name your tables with the version # of the table all the media comes along with it.
+	b.
+Option to right click a missing media cell and it will automatically popup a browser to search for that media
+	c.
+Hook into PuPmedia.php on VPinball.com to fetch media as well
+	d.
+Hook into PinballX's media library (if you have defined your GameEx credentials)
 5. P-Roc settings read/write/validation
 6. Manual settings output info for Pinball FX2/FX3 (so you can just type the values into the program to match your DMD position)
 7. Pinball Y settings read/write/validation